ZiyadF296/App-Brewery-Flutter-Null-Safety/README.md

 - Use latest **`Flutter SDK`**, currently I am using **`2.2`** in **`stable channel`**

-  - To upgrade old one, run **`flutter upgrade`** in your **`Terminal / Command Prompt (cmd)`**
+  - To upgrade your Flutter version to latest, run **`flutter upgrade`** in your **`Terminal / Command Prompt`**.

 #### 2. **`Android license status unknown`**

-- There are couple of things that can cause this, I'll keep adding them in future!
-For now I have these solutions,
+- There are couple of things that can cause this issue to popup, these are the common solutions:

   ##### Solution 1.
 Accept the new ones!

   - Just run **`flutter doctor --android-licenses`**

-  - Normally, this does the job.
-If it doesn't, go ahead.
+  - Normally, this fixes your Android licenses issue.

   ##### Solution 2.
 Install / Update SDK Command Line Tools

-  - Open Settings panel by,
+  - Open settings panel by,

     - **`File > Settings`** (**Windows and Linux**)